 - Polycarbonate (PC)

-PET goes by the FDA code “1” and is the most utilized thermoplastic globally with a wide array of applications found in electronics & electrical, packaging, automobiles, films, textiles.
-The industry making the most use of PET is the textile industry, and the second-largest utilizer is the food packaging industry.
+PET goes by the FDA code “1” and is the most utilized thermoplastic globally, with a wide array of applications found in electronics & electrical, packaging, automobiles, films, and textiles.
+The industry most uses PET is the textile industry, and the second-largest utilizer is the food packaging industry.

 Polyethylene Terephthalate has a semi-crystalline structure and looks colorless.
 In addition, it exhibits high strength and flexural modulus, supreme wear resistance, excellent dimensional stability (impressive strength to weight ratio), good water resistance, and impact strength.

-The excellent set of physical properties and chemical imperativeness makes PET an ideal material for food applications.
-The common examples are bottles and containers for mineral water, alcohol, carbonated drinks, transparent films, sheets, packaging trays, blisters, etc.
+The excellent physical properties and chemical imperativeness make PET an ideal material for food applications.
+Common examples are bottles and containers for mineral water, alcohol, carbonated drinks, transparent films, sheets, packaging trays, blisters, etc.